belabarbosa/Data-Analysis-Portfolio/Forecast Project README.md

 In order to minimaze the error for the analysis, I used the **Solver** in Microsoft Excel.

+## Insights

+- **Paid leads**: The number of leads from paid ads will continue to grow, with Google Search being responsable for more than 90% of it.

+- **Organic leads**: The leads coming from organic channels are responsable for about 80% of the total sales.
+The company should continue to invest in organic campaings (SEO, blog, social, public release), in order to maintain this growth.

+- **Historial data**: It would be interesting to study the events that promoted the growth on the number of direct_traffic and organic leads from 2017-12 and beyond to see if it is possible to replicate this result.

 ## See this project

 To see the final project click [here](https://github.com/belabarbosa/Forecast-Project/blob/0edf563c45d713cd91d16e3ffd650adf1b13dea3/Forecast%20project.xlsx).
 And if you have any comments or sugestions to improve this project, please feel free to contact me here or on [my Linkedin](www.linkedin.com/in/irbarbosa)